Time off work when you are a carer

 Time off work to deal with a crisis affecting someone you care for

 If you have people who depend on you for care you are entitled to take ‘reasonable’ time off work to deal with a crisis involving them.
-You are also entitled to time off for an event that you know of in advance if it is you specifically who is needed or where there is no one else who can help.
+You are also entitled to time off for an event, or appointment, that you know of in advance if it is you specifically who is needed or where there is no one else who can help.

-Dependants include your family or someone living with you as part of your family.
-It can also include people who rely on you for support.
+People who depend on you includes your family or someone living with you as part of your family.
+It can also include other people who rely on you for support.